Hi there,

 Hex Clock

 Originally created by Jacobo Colò, but I changed it slightly for my own purposes.
-Works great as a screensaver via WebViewScreenSaver (unfortunately, this no longer works under macOS Catalina).
-There's also a live wallpaper version.
+Works great as a screen saver via WebViewScreenSaver (unfortunately, this no longer works under macOS Catalina).
+There’s also a live wallpaper version.

 This site